cloudmesh-community/sp19-516-122/notebook.md

 * Read: chapter 11 (Infrastructure as a Service) in Cloud Computing Book
 * Videos: Watched Introduction to Swagger
-* Contributions: Began a rewrite/expansion of the NumPy section of chapters/prg/python/numpy/numpy.md.
-Update: Rewrite finished and pull request submitted.
+* Contributions: Rewrote/expanded the NumPy section of chapters/prg/python
+  /numpy/numpy.md.
+Pull requested has been accepted.
 * Office Hours:

 # Week 01/28/2019-02/03/2019